Home » Bee Farm Blog » Beeswax » DIY Beeswax Christmas Ornaments

 • material to use for ornament hanger

-I like to use Brown Bag Cookie molds.
+This project is made using Brown Bag Molds.
 They are becoming harder to find but I love the tradition.
 Pampered Chef and a few other companies also make clay molds.

 Wrap the mold in a warm towel for a while before use.
 Let the heat transfer from the towel to the clay.
 Or, the easiest way for me is to plan on pouring the ornament twice.